-Overall, 8.8% of students reported being sexual assaulted this past year.
-Over a four year college career, this averages out to be 35%, which is close to the national average.
+Overall, 5.6% of students reported being sexual assaulted this past year compared to 8.8% in 2017.
+Of course, most sexual assaults are never reported, so we have to take this reality into account.
+Over a four-year college career, this averages out to be about 22.4%, which is under the national average.

-When asked if the person was a student at your college, 50% of total students said no. To our knowledge, the cases of sexual assault are primarily taking place off campus.
-83% of the perpetrators were male.
+When asked if the person was a student at your college, 68% of total students said no. When asked if the person was affiliated with the college as an employee, staff, or faculty member, 84% said no. The survey revealed that 100% of the perpetrators were male.

-21% of victimized students surveyed used formal procedures to report the incident.
-Unfortunately, this is the situation nationwide, as “campus sexual assault… is chronically underreported: only 2% of incapacitated sexual assault survivors, and 13% of forcible rape survivors, report the crime to campus or local law enforcement.”
+Only 21% of victimized students surveyed used formal procedures to report the incident, which was the same number in 2017.
+Unfortunately, this is similar nationwide, as “campus sexual assault… is chronically underreported: only 2% of incapacitated sexual assault survivors, and 13% of forcible rape survivors, report the crime to campus or local law enforcement.”
 Krebs et al. The Campus sexual assault (CSA) study.
-Increased prevention education and awareness will improve victim trust in Sage procedures, which should lead to increased reporting.

 - Increasing training of college employees (including student employees) regarding reporting obligations;

-- Increasing training of the faculty and staff members regarding sexual assault and trauma informed care.
+- Increasing training of faculty and staff members regarding conflict management with students;